Maham Noor

 maham’s leadership style:

-As a leader, what is maham more likely to?
+As a leader, what is maham more likely to do on the board?

 "STUDENT LEADERSHIP SHOULD feel more collaborative & approachable and less intimidating & hierarchical.” - maham